Satisfactory Academic Progress

 Federal Financial Aid Satisfactory Academic Progress

-Grade Point Average – undergraduate students must achieve a cumulative GPA of 2.0 or greater.
-Coursework taken outside of Jacksonville University do not count towards your JU cumulative GPA.
-Graduate students must achieve a cumulative GPA of 3.0 or greater.
+Grade Point Average – Undergraduate students must achieve a cumulative GPA of 2.0 or greater.
+Graduate students must achieve a cumulative GPA of 3.0 or better.
+Coursework taken outside of Jacksonville University (JU) does not count towards your JU cumulative GPA.

-Completion rate (pace) – undergraduates must complete 66.7 percent of the total credit hours attempted.
-Transfer hours accepted by JU count as both hours attempted and hours completed.
-Incomplete, repeated, and withdrawal grades also count as attempted hours, but not completed hours.
-Graduate students must complete based on the program's academic standards for an academic year.
+Completion Rate (Pace) – Students must complete 66.67% of the total credit hours attempted.
+Incomplete, repeated, withdrawal grades and failure grades count as attempted hours, but not completed hours.

 Students who fail to meet satisfactory academic progress are placed on financial aid suspension.
-Students who are placed on suspension have the option to appeal.
-An appeal must be based on an extenuating circumstance that seriously affected the student's academic performance (i.e. death of immediate family member, illness, major life event, etc).
-Appeal forms are available through the financial aid office.
-Appeal decisions will be mailed to the student within 30 days of receipt of the complete appeal.
+You have the option to appeal the suspension.
+An appeal must be based on an extenuating circumstance that seriously affected your academic performance (ie) Death of Immediate Family Member, Illness, Major Life Event, etc. Appeal forms are available through the financial aid office and online at https://www.ju.edu/financialservices/help/forms.php.
+Decision of appeal will be mailed or emailed to you within 30 days of receipt of the appeal.
 Submission of an appeal is not an automatic approval.
-Submitting an academic appeal is also not related to financial aid suspensions, and academic decisions have no bearing on the financial aid status.
+Submission of an academic suspension appeal is also not related to financial aid suspension appeals, and academic decisions have no bearing on the financial assistance status.

-The appeal should be submitted to the financial aid office.
-The submission requirements are detailed below and in the appeal form.
-Any original documents turned in will not be returned so please be sure to submit photocopies.
+The appeal should be submitted to the Office of Student Financial Assistance.
+The submission requirements are detailed in the notification letter sent to you.
+Below is an outline of what is required.
+Any original documents turned in will not be returned so please be sure to remit copies.

 - Typed personal statement explaining the extenuating circumstance and the actions you are taking to ensure future academic success.